yiseul/www/md/faq.md

 ### How do Slocks work?

 Slocks will come in many shapes and sizes.
-The owner of a Slock sets a deposit amount and a price for using one ore more items.
- A user can then makes a payment on the Ethereum blockchain, thereby gaining permission to open or close that Slock through a mobile app.
+The owner of a Slock sets a deposit amount and a price for using one or more items.
+A user can then make a payment on the Ethereum blockchain, thereby gaining permission to open or close that Slock through a mobile app.

 The deposit is held as collateral in a smart contract until the user returns the item.
 Smart contracts are automatically enforced, with the deposit returned to the user minus the cost of the rental,